Dr-AneeshJoseph/Lateral-Synthesis-Protocol/README.md

 * **The Fraud Triangle:** Checks for insider threats via Pressure/Opportunity/Rationalization.

 ### Phase 3: The Refiner
-Only ideas that survive the Kill Chain are refined into a **Tier 1 Solution**—operationally feasible, incentive-aligned, and resilient.
+Only ideas that survive the Vulnerability Assessment Stack are refined into a **Tier 1 Solution**—operationally feasible, incentive-aligned, and resilient.

 ## 🔒 Security & Ethics (The White Hat Constraint)
-ARK v10.2 includes a hard-coded **Ethical Kernel**.
+ARK v10.3 includes a hard-coded **Ethical Kernel**.
 * **Allowed:** Defensive Red Teaming, Vulnerability Analysis, Resilience Planning.
 * **Blocked:** Offensive Cyber Operations, Kinetic Attack Planning, Human Rights Violations.
 * **Filter Z:** The kernel automatically "kills" any plan that violates international law or human rights, regardless of efficiency.